 General Contractor Resume Questions

 The first way you can list your certifications on your submission is to include them in your qualifications section as another bullet point.
 We recommend this strategy because it looks good and saves space.
 There is another option you can use, however, which is most useful if you have several certifications to list.
-It is to create a dedicated section for this information.
+It is to use a resume template that includes a dedicated section for this information.

 Under normal circumstances, you should not include references on your resume.
 There are some fields where references are more acceptable, and contracting work is one of them, but we still recommend not including this information unless the employer requests it specifically.
 It is simply better to use this space to further emphasize your skills and qualification for the position.